SeanKuehl/MyLanguage/README.md

 MLT ONE 5 - multiply the value in register ONE by 5 MLT ONE TWO - multiply the value in register ONE by the value in register TWO

-OUT "hello ONE \s there" - output the text enclosed in parentheses to the user, ONE will be substituted for the value in the register and '/s' will be substituted for a space
+OUT "hello ONE /s there" - output the text enclosed in parentheses to the user, ONE will be substituted for the value in the register and '/s' will be substituted for a space

-SOUT "hello ONE \s there" - output the text enclosed in parentheses to the user, ONE will be substituted for the value in the register and '/s' will be substituted for a space, no newline will follow the output
+SOUT "hello ONE /s there" - output the text enclosed in parentheses to the user, ONE will be substituted for the value in the register and '/s' will be substituted for a space, no newline will follow the output

 DIV ONE 5 - integer divide the value in register ONE by 5 DIV ONE TWO - integer divide the value in register ONE by the value in register TWO